 The Group strives to use market observable inputs when measuring assets and liabilities.
-For different levels of the fair value hierarchy to be used in determining the fair value of financial instruments, please refer to Note 6(z).
+For different levels of the fair value hierarchy to be used in determining the fair value of financial instruments, please refer to Note 6(ac).

-Please refer to note 6(z) for assumptions used in measuring fair value.
+Please refer to Notes 6(m) and 6(ac) for assumptions used in measuring fair value.